OxyOCE/data-structures/README.md

 # Data Structures
-A small collection of basic data structures and sorting algorithms designed for simplicity, learning and reference.
+A small collection of simple data structures, sorting algorithms and searching algorithms.
+Explained and tested for learning and reference.

 Master | Develop
 ------ | -------